 - Train all staff members to recognize the signs of substance abuse, address them with nurses and administrators, and be prepared in the event of an overdose or health

 - Monitor all prescription drugs being managed by on-site healthcare Keep good records and be accountable for medication administration.

 - Encourage residents to use medication properly and get help if they have questions or

 - Consider the addition of on-site substance abuse programs and care for residents of all ages.
 Work with programs in the community to help residents transition from the nursing home to community life.

 If you are considering placing a loved one in a nursing home, consider these methods and whether the prospective nursing home has such measures already in place.
 You can learn a great deal about the care your loved one will receive by investigating the structure, staff, and programs for physical and mental health offered.

 If at any time you feel that your loved one is receiving substandard care or is being abused or neglected, you also should contact a nursing home abuse attorney.
 Your loved one has the right to quality care, and you have the right to explore your legal options to ensure that they receive it.

-Contact Brown Wharton & Brothers to learn more about the ways you can help your loved one get the care that he or she deserves in order to live a long, healthy, happy life.
+Contact Brown, Christie & Green to learn more about the ways you can help your loved one get the care that he or she deserves in order to live a long, healthy, happy life.
 To schedule your free case review, call our office or fill out the form on your screen.